 The Woodinville Water District, formerly King County Water District 104, is a municipal corporation of King County, Washington.
 King County Water District 104 was established in 1959 and we officially became known as the Woodinville Water District in 1985.

 The District engineer prepared the first comprehensive plan for water development in August of 1960.
 Construction of the first part of the system was completed and the District was able to commence serving water to its customers in January of 1963.

 The District purchases all its water supply from the City of Seattle for distribution to its customers.
 The majority of our water comes from the Tolt River Watershed but occasionally we receive water from the Cedar River Watershed.
 From 1963 to the present, the District has grown to an area of approximately 30 square miles.
 In 1969, the District started providing sewer service to a small portion of customers and thus became a water and sewer district, but has chosen to keep our name as Woodinville Water District.

 In the first year of operation the District served 14 million gallons of water.
 In 1973 annual consumption was 243 million gallons.
 In 2004 we purchased over 1.5 billion gallons of water and in 2016 we sold just under 1.5 billion gallons of water.
-The Woodinville Water District presently is the tenth largest water and sewer district in King County, serving approximately 14,350 water customers and just over 3,000 sewer customers.
+The Woodinville Water District presently is the tenth largest water and sewer district in Washington state, serving approximately 14,350 water customers and just over 3,000 sewer customers.